KonchadaAshok/django-price-predictor/Readme.md

 STATIC_URL = '/static/'
 STATICFILES_DIRS = [BASE_DIR / 'static']

+ Then convert CSV → Excel

+Now that your CSV has data, run this again:

+Run it in your VS Code terminal:

+python convert_to_excel.py

 Logo not showing?
 Check that the file path matches exactly with what you reference in your template.